mediadrop/mediadrop/doc/dev/api.rst

 Single Media Items
 ~~~~~~~~~~~~~~~~~~

-If you know the :attr:`id <mediacore.model.media.Media.id>` or
+If you know the :attr:`id <mediadrop.model.media.Media.id>` or
-:attr:`slug <mediacore.model.media.Media.slug>` of a single media item you want to
+:attr:`slug <mediadrop.model.media.Media.slug>` of a single media item you want to
-query, use the :meth:`get <mediacore.controllers.api.media.MediaController.get>`
+query, use the :meth:`get <mediadrop.controllers.api.media.MediaController.get>`
 method (available by default at **/api/media/get**).

 Examples: